syndesisio/redhat-ipaas.github.io/README.md

 1. Developer commits their contributions to the `redhat-ipaas.github.io` repository that they have cloned to their desktop.
 2. Developer pushes their changes to the `master` branch.
-3. A GitHub hook initiates a call to CircleCI to trigger a build.
+3. A GitHub hook initiates a call to <a href="https://circleci.com/gh/redhat-ipaas/redhat-ipaas.github.io" target="_blank" rel="nofollow">CircleCI</a> to trigger a build.
 4. CircleCI uses the `circle.yml` file to determine how to build the project.
-5. In the case of our `circle.yml` file, Yarn installs dependencies and uses Bundler to build the Jekyll website.
+5. In the case of our `circle.yml` file, Yarn installs dependencies and uses <a href="http://bundler.io/" target="_blank" rel="nofollow">Bundler</a> to build the <a href="http://jekyllrb.com/" target="_blank" rel="nofollow">Jekyll</a> website.
 Finally, it runs the `./scripts/deploy-ghpages.sh` script, which creates a `gh-pages` branch and copies the static files from `master` to it.
 6. GitHub serves the `gh-pages` branch's static HTML to the public via <a href="https://redhat-ipaas.github.io/" target="_blank" rel="nofollow">https://redhat-ipaas.github.io/</a>.